bhuwanaryal19/nepali_digit_recognizer/README.md

 ### Prerequisites

-You need to have python installed on your system to run this code locally.
+You need to have python3.6 installed on your system to run this code locally.
 If you don't have python installed then, you can install from [here](https://www.python.org/downloads/).
+Tensorflow doesn't officially support python 3.7 on windows, so you need to install 3.6 version.

 ### Install and setup
 1. Clone this repo.